Connect with IMF Institute

 Financial Sector Policies

-This course, presented by the Monetary and Capital Markets Department, presents the fundamentals and goals of risk-based supervision (RBS), its challenges, and factors central to its success.
+This course, presented by the Monetary and Capital Markets Department, covers the fundamentals and goals of risk-based supervision (RBS), its challenges, and factors central to its success.
 Through a mix of lectures and practical applications, the course covers the main RBS components and steps for implementation.
 Guidance is provided on using risk-based assessment and rating to help supervisors decide relevant supervisory priorities and early intervention measures to address bank fragilities.
 The course begins by introducing the RBS approach and challenges for effective implementation of RBS in prudential regulations and supervisory processes.
 The focus then turns into presenting RBS assessment methodologies of banks’ financial soundness, with highlights on governance and risk management frameworks, as well as various risk domains (credit, liquidity, market, and operational), referring to existing supervisory bank-rating models for illustration.

 Read More Topic : Financial Sector Policies